Getting Started

 Section titled “First session”Boot a sandboxed VM and get a shell:

-capsem create myboxcapsem shell myboxManage sessions with:
+capsem create -n myboxcapsem shell myboxManage sessions with:

 capsem list # show all sessionscapsem info mybox # detailed status + telemetrycapsem suspend mybox # save state to diskcapsem resume mybox # resume from where you left offcapsem delete mybox # destroy permanentlySee the CLI Reference for the full command list.